mauricioirace/lumino-tests/README.md

 The use of [`nvm`](https://github.com/nvm-sh/nvm) is **recommended**.

-If you have any doubts, please check the official documentation here:
+If you have any doubts please check the official documentation here:

 - [Node.js](https://nodejs.org/en/)
 - [npm | get npm](https://www.npmjs.com/get-npm)